Logan-Hansen/PokemonCrystal/README.md

 - [X] Girafarig now on route 43 morn/day/night
 - [X] Kanto starters added - swarm on route 46
 - [X] Johto starters added - swarm on route 46
-- [ ] Kanto legendaries added
+- [X] Kanto fossils added - rare in swarm on route 46 and in Qwilfish swarm
-- [X] Kanto fossils added - swarm on route 46 and in Qwilfish swarm
+- [ ] Kanto legendaries

 ## See also